MicrosoftDocs/power-pages-docs/power-pages-docs/security/page-security.md

 A page can be promoted to a higher level in the page hierarchy, or made a subpage to a lower level in page hierarchy.
 The effects these actions have on permissions are as follows:

--   If a page is made a subpage, the page inherits permissions from its new parent. &lt;Ankita to update screenshot with new dialogue text changes&gt;
+- If a page is made a subpage, the page inherits permissions from its new parent.

 - If a page is promoted, the original permissions of the page are retained.

 ### The effect of parent permissions changes on child page permissions

-**Fwd link for this section shared by Nick -** <https://go.microsoft.com/fwlink/?linkid=2205442>

-When **Permissions of Parent** page is changed so that child permission no longer inherits it from parent.
-The maker will see the following error.
+When **Permissions of Parent** page is changed so that child permission no longer inherits it from parent, the maker will see the following error.
 The web roles which aren't valid will be highlighted.

 ### The effect of multiple page permissions

-**Fwd link for this section shared by Nick -** <https://go.microsoft.com/fwlink/?linkid=2206118>

-When using Portal management app, there are multiple permissions active for same page.
+When using Portal Management app, there are multiple permissions active for same page.
 The maker will see the following error.
 The maker can fix this by deactivate the permissions not required for page and keep only 1 active permissions for 1 webpage.